All subjects; a union catalog of books and other materials. 11th century to present world cat oclc firstsearch first search

 Particularly strong in all areas of art, architecture, design, and illustration (including maps) but also featuring images relevant to the humanities and sciences.

-Gender studies.
+Gender studies journal articles.
 Coverage: 1972 and earlier to the present.

 Combines Women's Studies International and Men's Studies databases with the coverage of sexual diversity issues.
 Source documents include professional journals, conference papers, theses & dissertations and other sources.